Menu

 QUESTION: Does the above coverage generally seem appropriate to you?
 If our RA becomes a Non-Profit Corporation, would the indemnity protection provided by Incorporating be worth the additional complexity and expense?
 Do you think we should discontinue the D & O Indemnity of our current policy?

-ANSWER FROM ATTORNEY DENISON: I think you are currently well-insured and well-protected.
+ATTORNEY DENISON's ANSWER: I think you are currently well-insured and well-protected.
 You do not need the redundancy of a nonprofit corp in my opinion.
 If your organization needs to own common real estate or own the roadbed, then it would be appropriate at that time to form a new nonprofit.

 I do think you should keep your D&O in place as it provides an additional incentive for other neighbors to serve as officers.